lucaslopes/hedonic/README.md

 print(f'Accuracy: {accuracy}')
 ```

-In this example, `G` is an instance of the `HedonicGame` class created from a famous graph, similar to how you would use `igraph.Graph.Famous`.
-The `HedonicGame` class inherits from `igraph.Graph`, so you can use all the standard `igraph.Graph` methods on `G` while also having access to additional methods specific to hedonic games, such as `community_hedonic()`.
+In this example, `G` is an instance of the `Game` class created from a famous graph, similar to how you would use `igraph.Graph.Famous`.
+The `Game` class inherits from `igraph.Graph`, so you can use all the standard `igraph.Graph` methods on `G` while also having access to additional methods specific to hedonic games, such as `community_hedonic()`.

 ## Contributing